 - Gather Diverse Perspectives: Capture insights from a broad customer base, including small business owners and enterprise users.

-- Collect Qualitative and Quantitative Data: Combine interview notes with survey questions to understand the user experience.
+- Collect Qualitative and Quantitative Data: Combine interview notes with survey results to gain a comprehensive understanding of the user experience.

 Preparing for Customer Interviews